Adam-Kaminski/recruitment-exercises/serachbar/README.md

-# 3. Searchbar
+# 3. Searchbox
-Create a simple searchbar for a example list of 10 colors names.
+Create a simple searchbox for a example list of 10 colors names.

 ## TODO:
 1. Create an input to allow user to type a search query